 - Medicine, Health and Life Sciences – Chris Elliot

-- Research and Postgraduates – Recruitment process in progress
+- Research and Postgraduates – Currently vacant

 The Acting President and Vice-Chancellor chairs the University Executive Board (UEB), which is responsible for developing the Corporate Plan, as well as approved strategies to support its delivery.
 Membership of the UEB, which reports directly to the Planning and Finance Committee, is made up of the Registrar and Chief Operating Officer, the six Pro-Vice-Chancellors and the Directors of Finance and of Marketing, Recruitment, Communications and Internationalisation.

 The Registrar and Chief Operating Officer is the head of a unified administration, responsible for managing, leading and coordinating the provision of a comprehensive range of professional support services.
 These integrated professional services are delivered through nine Directorates.
 The Registrar and Chief Operating Officer chairs the University Operating Board (UOB), which is responsible for overseeing the implementation of all University strategies and policies.
 Membership of the UOB comprises of the Faculty Pro-Vice-Chancellors and the nine Professional Services Directors.